Getting geared up for university – your questions answered

 5. When will I have to pay my rent/halls fees?

 If you are moving into an LJMU partner hall, you will be able to pay your rent in line with your student finance instalment dates.
-It’s a good idea to check these dates now, especially if you’ve decided to live somewhere independent from one of our partner halls.
+It’s a good idea to check these dates now, especially if you’ve decided to live somewhere independent of one of our partner halls.

 If for any reason your student finance has not been processed by the time you move into your accommodation, it’s really important that you speak to your accommodation provider to explain what the issue is and when the expected payment date will be.
 In some cases, it may be possible to delay your rent payment, but this is at their discretion.